 Five too-common medical errors

-Posted on behalf of The Bell Law Firm, PLLC on Nov 08, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Nov 08, 2012 in Doctor Errors

 In many ways, when you enter a West Virginia hospital, you are entrusting your health to doctors and nurses.
 You trust they have the knowledge and attention to detail required of someone in their position so that they make sound decisions and help you recover from your illness or injury.

 Unfortunately, in some cases doctor errors can leave patients in far worse shape than when they entered the hospital, necessitating surgeries and long-term rehabilitation to try to fix mistakes due to negligence.

 We recently read an article listing some terrible medical mistakes that have happened in hospitals around the country, including the following: